The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Conclusion

 \section{Conclusion}

-This paper combined a large-scale quantitative analysis of 59,157 online Ansible discussions with 16 practitioner interviews to map out the most significant challenges, contextualize their real-world impact, and propose targeted solutions.
-We found issues related to control flow, performance bottlenecks, limited debugging capabilities, and inconsistent documentation, highlighting the tensions among usability, flexibility, and scalability within Ansible's ecosystem.
-We offer concrete recommendations and show how Ansible can better evolve to serve novice users and large-scale deployments.
-These contributions, alongside broader reflections on community-driven knowledge, provide a replicable roadmap for assessing and improving IaC solutions.
+We combined a large-scale quantitative analysis of 59,157 online Ansible discussions with 20 practitioner interviews to identify key challenges, contextualize their real-world impact, and propose solutions.
+We found issues related to control flow, performance bottlenecks, limited debugging capabilities, and inconsistent documentation, highlighting the tensions among usability, flexibility, and scalability in Ansible's ecosystem. \newc{}{We recommend the use of phase-aware stall diagnostics, YAML validation, better control-flow constructs, optimized execution backends, and topic-guided documentation prioritization.} These contributions, alongside broader reflections on community-driven knowledge, provide a replicable roadmap for assessing and improving IaC solutions.

 \begin{acks} We would like to thank Claúdia Mamede, who helped us design our main diagram.
-This work was supported by FCT, Fundação para a Ciência e a Tecnologia under grants PRT/BD/153739/2021 and BD/04736/2023, and projects UIDB/50021/2020 (DOI: 10.54499/UIDB/\\50021/2020), LA/P/0063/2020 (DOI: 10.54499/LA/P/0063/2020), and 2024.07411.IACDC.
+This work was supported by national funds through Fundação para a Ciência e a Tecnologia, I.P.
+(FCT) under grants PRT/BD/153739/2021 and BD/04736/2023, and projects UID/50021/2025 (DOI: \href{https://doi.org/10.54499/UID/50021/2025}{10.54499/UID/50021/2025}), UID/PRR/50021\-/2025 (DOI: \href{https://doi.org/10.54499/UID/PRR/50021/2025}{UID/PRR/50021/2025}), and by the InfraGov project, with ref. n.
+2024.07411.IACDC (DOI: \href{https://doi.org/10.54499/2024.07411.IACDC}{10.54499/2024.07411.IACDC}), funded by the `Plano de Recuperação e Resiliência (PRR)' under the investment `RE-C05-i08 - Ciência Mais Digital', measure `RE-C05-i08.M04' (in accordance with the FCT Notice No. 04/C05 i08/2024), framed within the financing agreement signed between the `Estrutura de Missão Recuperar Portugal (EMRP)' and the FCT as an intermediary beneficiary.
+It was also co-funded by the European Union through the Lisboa 2030 Programme (ERDF) and by national funds through FCT, I.P., under project no. 15018 (SafeIaC project, DOI: \href{https://doi.org/10.54499/2023.18089.ICDT}{10.54499/2023.18089.ICDT}).

 \end{acks}